 Are you looking to get one of those job things like Rachel Green?
 Here in Singapore, job hunting for fresh grads usually entails submitting applications online or through job fairs.
-Problem is: there’s a dizzying array of portals out there with so many job listings to pore through, that it can be intimidating to start.
+The problem is: there’s a dizzying array of portals out there with so many job listings to pore through, that it can be intimidating to start.

 If that’s what you’re feeling right now, we’re here to help!
 Here’s a list of job portals (and one interesting alternative) you can begin from.
 Good luck!

-What you might not know, though, is that the job and recruiting platform launched recruitment services in Singapore not too long ago.
+What you might not know, however, is that the job and recruiting platform launched recruitment services in Singapore not too long ago.
 With over 50,000 postings as of February 2019, Glassdoor is a convenient one-stop portal to commence your search!
 They also have a mobile app you can use, where you can create saved searches and follow companies to get the latest updates.

 Developed by Workforce Singapore (WSG) and the Government Technology Agency (GovTech), this job portal is an improved version of Jobs Bank.
 What we find especially useful about MyCareersFuture is its use of technology to optimise a jobseeker’s search: the portal uses machine learning to analyse job descriptions and identify skills required, before comparing this against what the jobseeker has indicated (when prompted) beforehand.